- 2 bay leaves

 - 2 generous handfuls of basil leaves, roughly chopped

-1. In a pot, add potatoes, bay and thyme tied together, a glug of olive oil and a good pinch of salt and pepper.
-Cover with water.
-Bring to boil.
-Cook till tender.
+1. Tie the bay and thyme together with kitchen string.
+Pop the potatoes, bay and thyme into a large pot, along with a glug of olive oil and a good pinch of salt and pepper.
+Cover with water, bring to boil and cook till the potatoes arel tender.

-2. Get a pan warm, add a little oil, the carrots, celery and onion.
-Season with salt and pepper.
-Cook till just tender.
-Add the courgettes, beans and wine.
-Cook a little longer.
+2. Get a pan warm, add a little olive oil, along with the carrots, celery and onion.
+Season with salt and pepper and cook till just tender.
+Add the courgettes, beans and wine, and cook a little longer.

-3. Stir the veg mix in with the potatoes.
-Simmer.
+3. Stir the veg mix into the pot with the potatoes.
+Let the soup simmer.

-4. Meanwhie, make the pistou: blend all the ingredients to a purée in a food processor or pound in a pestle and mortar till smooth.
+4. Meanwhile, make the pistou: blend all the ingredients to a purée in a food processor, or pound them together in a pestle and mortar till smooth.

-5. Stir the pistou and your greens into the soup.
-Bubble up for a bit so the oil and broth form an emulsion.
-If it doesn't happen first time, drop the heat and bubble up again.
-Remove the bay and thyme.
+5. Stir the pistou and the greens into the soup.
+Bubble up for a few mins so the oil and broth form an emulsion.
+If it doesn't happen first time, lower the heat and bubble up again.
+Remove the bay and thyme bundle before serving.

-6. For a heartier soup, add torn bread to your bowl before adding the soup.
-Finish with a drizzle of olive oil.
+6. For a heartier meal, tear some bread into your bowl before adding the soup, and finish with a drizzle of olive oil.